JMcrafter26/qr-code-buddy-extension/README.md

-# QR Code Generator - Chrome Extension
+# QR Code Buddy - Chrome Extension

 This is a simple Chrome Extension that generates QR codes for the current tab's URL.

 > In development

 <!-- Firefox: https://www.extensiontest.com/ -->

+## Features

+- 💡 Generate QR codes for the current tab's URL
+- 📷 Download QR code as image
+- 🎨 Customize QR code styling
+- 🚫 Remove tracking parameters from URL
+- 🔗 URL shortening support
+- 🖼️ Clean and simple UI
+- 🙅‍♂️ No tracking or analytics

 ## Credits and License